Code-Institute-Submissions/brunobdias-Ms2/README.md

 >### Code
-> The code were developed on [Gitpod](https://gitpod.io/) hosted at [GitHub](https://github.com/) and deployed at [GitHub Pages](https://pages.github.com/), written  based at previous classes at [CodeInstitue](https://codeinstitute.net/), with the assistance of [Tim Nelson](https://github.com/TravelTimN) and your Leaflet map samples, [Jim Morel](https://github.com/JimLynx) your tips and contents to milestone projects and your Safari project avaiable, [Aukje van der Wal](https://github.com/byIlsa) for your call and assitance on handling Api's, [w3Schools](https://www.w3schools.com/), [StackOverflow](https://stackoverflow.com/), [Bootstrap](https://getbootstrap.com/), and all other links credited, as comments over all code are located [HERE](helpCredits.md) with documentation, tips and samples to understand some resourses and to help on bug fixes.
+> The code were developed on [Gitpod](https://gitpod.io/) hosted at [GitHub](https://github.com/) and deployed at [GitHub Pages](https://pages.github.com/), written  based at previous classes at [CodeInstitue](https://codeinstitute.net/), with the assistance of [Tim Nelson](https://github.com/TravelTimN) and your Leaflet map samples, [Jim Morel](https://github.com/JimLynx) your tips and contents to milestone projects and your Safari project avaiable, [Aukje van der Wal](https://github.com/byIlsa) for your call and assitance on handling Api's, [w3Schools](https://www.w3schools.com/), [StackOverflow](https://stackoverflow.com/), [Bootstrap](https://getbootstrap.com/), with documentation, tips and samples to understand some resourses and to help on bug fixes.
+>
+> ### Code Snippets
+> All other links credited, as comments over all code are located [HERE](helpCredits.md)

 ## Acknowledgements
 > Special thanks to:
 > - My Mentor [Spencer Barriball](https://github.com/5pence) from Code Institute for his time, support, assistance and expertise in explaining and guide me through